Qingtian County: People's Republic era

+Booming civilian-run manufacturing industries down in Wenzhou brought increasing flows of traffic, and placed the infrastructural capacity in Qingtian, then the most crucial thoroughfare for freight vehicles from Wenzhou, under heavy pressure.
+Comprehensive renovation of the National Highway 330 (G330) was completed in 1988, and the first ever bridge that spans across Ou River in Qingtian was officially opened to traffic in 1995, ending the history of townspeople's reliance on ferries to cross the river.

 The Jinhua-Wenzhou railway that runs through Qingtian, as the first railway with investment from a joint venture, between Chinese state-owned enterprise and privately held companies in the infrastructural history of China was opened on June 11, 1998.

 Administrative divisions

 The county of Qingtian is divided into 4 subdistricts, 10 towns, 18 townships, and 363 villages, with a total area of 2493 km^{2}.